 Preparing for Calibration: Safety First

-First, choose a perfectly flat, hard, and level surface for the calibration.
-Surfaces like tile, concrete, or hardwood are ideal.
-Avoid carpets, grassy areas, or any uneven ground, as these can interfere with the sensors’ ability to find a true zero point.
-The goal is for your hoverboard to sit perfectly level, with both footbeds parallel to the floor, before you even start the process.
+First, choose a perfectly flat, hard, and level surface like tile, concrete, or hardwood.
+Avoid carpets or grass, as uneven ground interferes with sensor calibration.
+The hoverboard must sit perfectly level with both footbeds parallel to the floor.

 Next, ensure your hoverboard is completely powered off using its physical power button.
-If it’s connected to a charger, unplug it.
-Never attempt calibration with the hoverboard powered on or charging.
+Unplug it if connected to a charger.
+Never attempt calibration while the hoverboard is on or charging.

-Finally, and this is critical, do not place any weight on the hoverboard during the calibration process.
-It needs to remain completely free of any pressure or leaning to allow its sensors to reset accurately.
-Briefly inspect the board for any obvious physical damage or loose parts that might hinder its ability to sit level.
-Addressing any minor issues beforehand can contribute to a more successful calibration.
+Finally, do not place any weight on the hoverboard during calibration.
+It needs to remain free of pressure for accurate sensor reset.
+Inspect the board for any physical damage or loose parts that might prevent it from sitting level, addressing minor issues beforehand for a more successful calibration.

 Step-by-Step Guide to DIY Hoverboard Calibration